Henry, Duke of Saxe-Römhild: Life

 Henry was knowledgeable in mechanics, architecture and mathematics.
 He maintained a princely library at Schloss Glücksburg, which he expanded steadily.
 After Henry's death, it was inherited by the Duke of Saxe-Gotha.

 From 1691 to 1693 he had been regent for Duke Frederick II of Saxe-Gotha, together with his brother Bernhard.
 Henry entered into imperial military service when he was young and became imperial Generalfeldzeugmeister in 1697.
 In 1698, he received the Order of the Elephant.
 In his last four years he was the senior member of the Ernestine house.

 The luxurious life at court and the court of the duke's representative brought the small country town of Römhild to economic recovery and cultural prosperity.
 The expenditure exceeded the financial strength of the Duke by far.
-When the popular ruler died unexpectedly in 1710, he left behind significant debts.
-His inheritance was auctioned.
+When the popular ruler died unexpectedly in 1710, he left behind significant debts; his inheritance was auctioned.

 Henry died at Römhild.
+His marriage did not produce any surviving children, so the Ernestine sideline of Römhild died out with his death.
 After his death, his lands were disputed between his brothers.
 Eventually, Römhild was retained by his younger brother, John Ernest.
+The principality was divided in the Coburg-Eisenberg-Römhild inheritance dispute, which was settled in 1735.

 Duke Henry was buried in the Altar Hall of Römhild church.
 Today, there is no inscription and no more grave marker.

-His marriage was childless and Ernestine sideline of Römhild died out with his death.
-The Principality was divided in the Coburg-Eisenberg-Römhild inheritance dispute, which was settled in 1735.